“Isn’t Russia just like Canada, but with meaner people?”

 - A second-class train (ie 4-berth) cabin, with a nice but stinky-footed economist.
 Our fourth member arrives – a Kazakh.
 Overhearing our English, he proclaims aloud, “Ugh!
 I don’t even have Russians in my cabin!”.
-Later, after we helped him move his heavy luggage, and he realised Anna spoke Russian, he showed no signs of regret.
+Later, after we helped him move his heavy luggage, and he realised Anna spoke Russian, he shows no signs of regret about his comment.

 - A hostel with a giant list of rules on the wall in Russian and English.
-The employee on duty telling us that as per The Rules, after check-out we can remain in the common areas.
-However, for our baggage to stay within the hostel, we’d have to pay extra – something not mentioned anywhere in The Rules.
-After a heated few minutes of discussion, she finally relented on her absurd fictitious surcharge when I advised I’d be stacking our luggage outside the hostel’s front door.
+The employee on duty tells us that as per The Rules, after check-out, we can remain in the common areas.
+However, for our baggage to stay within the hostel, we’d have to pay extra – something specifically not mentioned anywhere in The Rules.
+After a heated few minutes of discussion, she finally relents on her absurd fictitious surcharge, when I advise I’d be stacking our luggage outside the hostel’s front door.

 We had a few other funny or weird incidents, and for your entertainment I’ll share just two in detail: